Springdale officers cleared in shootings; use of force justified, prosecutor says

 Brasel said he didn't have a weapon, but officers could see a rifle in the front passenger seat of the vehicle, the release states.
 Brasel ran when one of the officers began to pat him down in a search for weapons, police said.

-An officer yelled Brasel had a gun as police chased him west from the park, police said.
+An officer yelled that Brasel had a gun as police chased him west from the park, police said.
 An officer ordered Brasel to drop the gun, according to the release.
-An officer then fired his gun at Brasel but didn't hit him, the release said.
+An officer then fired his weapon at Brasel but didn't hit him, the release said.

-In the March 1 incident, a Springdale police officer shot a teen in the head after he pointed a gun at him, according to Springdale police.
+On March 1, a Springdale police officer shot a teen in the head after he pointed a gun at him, according to Springdale police.

-The department received a call around 12:50 a.m.
-March 1 saying a woman had been shot on Eicher Avenue in Springdale.
+The department had received a call around 12:50 a.m. saying a woman had been shot on Eicher Avenue in Springdale.
 When officers arrived, they found Argentina Agee, 31, shot in the arm, according to a news release.

 Officers were told the suspect was in a blue Chevrolet Tahoe, which they found nearby in the driveway at 1115 Eicher Ave., the release states.
 Eicher Avenue is about two blocks from Murphy Park.